 - Stevia sweeteners

-The ADI is considered a conservative number because it has a large margin of safety built into it: It is typically set 100 times lower than the amount found to have no adverse health effects in toxicology studies conducted in multiple species of animals.
+The ADI is considered a conservative number because it has a large margin of safety built into it.
+The ADI is typically set 100 times lower than the amount found to have no adverse health effects in toxicology studies conducted in multiple species of animals.
 The ADI is not a recommended level of consumption.
 Instead, the ADI is a range, starting at zero, that can be safely consumed.

 Most people consume LNCS in amounts that are well below the ADI.
 Take aspartame, for example.
 Even among those who have been documented to consume the most aspartame, there are no reports of people consuming more than the ADI.
 To exceed the aspartame ADI established by the FDA, a person who weighs 150 pounds would have to consume more than an average of 19 cans of diet soda or more than 85 individual packets of aspartame every day over the course of their lifetime.